palantirnet/drupal-rector/README.md

 We are creating pairs of example files.

 These should be named the same thing as the deprecation.
-So, `DrupalUrlRector` has a `rector_examples/drupal_url.php` example.
-An example `rector_examples_updated/drupal_url.php` should also be created to show the updated code.
+So, `Drupal8\DrupalUrlRector` has a `/example-modules/drupal-8/rector_examples/drupal_url.php` example.
+An example `/example-modules/drupal-8/rector_examples_updated/drupal_url.php` should also be created to show the updated code.
 You can run Drupal Rector on this file to show the update.

 Example

-`DrupalUrlRector` -> `rector_examples/drupal_url.php` and `rector_examples_updated/drupal_url.php`
+`Drupal8\DrupalUrlRector` -> `/example-modules/drupal-8/rector_examples/drupal_url.php` and `/example-modules/drupal-8/rector_examples_updated/drupal_url.php`

-If you would like to show how the code is used in a class, you can add the class to the appropriate place in the `/rector_examples/src` or `/rector_examples/test` directories.
+If you would like to show how the code is used in a class, you can add the class to the appropriate place in the `/example-modules/drupal-8/rector_examples/src` or `/example-modules/drupal-8/rector_examples/test` directories.
 Most of the examples in the example module are `services` in that they are stand alone classes.

 Since these classes can use static calls, dependency injection, or traits to get access to services, constants, etc, we have added more details to some class names.
 For example, `*Static` to indicate that the class is not using dependency injection.

 Example

-`DrupalUrlRector` -> `rector_examples/src/DrupalUrlStatic.php` and `rector_examples_updated/src/DrupalUrlStatic.php`
+`DrupalUrlRector` -> `/example-modules/drupal-8/rector_examples/src/DrupalUrlStatic.php` and `/example-modules/drupal-8/rector_examples_updated/src/DrupalUrlStatic.php`

 ##### Create / Update a configuration file

-The configuration files in `/config/drupal-8` are broken down by Drupal minor versions.
+The configuration files `/config` are broken down by major version (`/config/drupal-8`) and then minor versions (`/config/drupal-8/drupal-8.0-deprecations.yml`).

 Add your Rector rule to the relevant file.